Garlic Mustard and Pepper Crusted Beef Tenderloin – Gluten Free

 One of the best parts about beef tenderloin is that it’s so full of flavor and tender that it doesn’t need a fancy sauce ladened with butter to be delicious.

-This is simply crusted in a dry rub and roasted in the oven.
+This is simply crusted in a garlic, mustard, pepper rub and roasted in the oven.